Preston Park Velodrome: Site of Special Historic Interest

-Construction
+Construction and improvements

+1884: Land purchase

 The velodrome is situated within Preston Park, Brighton, which was opened in 1884 following the purchase by Brighton Corporation of land from V F Bennett-Stanford in 1883 for £50,000.
 The entire park was laid out by the Corporation's Head Gardener, James Shrives and the Borough Engineer, Philip Lockwood, in 1883-4 and formally opened to the public on 8 November 1884.

+1885: Cricket pitch and cinder track laid

 Construction then moved onto the velodrome and cricket ground site, which was previously a polo ground during the Stanfords' ownership, this use being transferred to the park's playing fields upon purchase by Brighton Corporation.
-A retaining bank in the north-east corner of the park was constructed to house the cricket ground and surrounding cycle track.
-The entire arena was dug out by hand by the British Army.
+A retaining bank in the north-east corner of the park was constructed to level the site in 1885.
+The entire arena was dug out by hand by the British Army, the cricket pitch being surrounded by a cinder path.

+1887: Cycle track formally opened

+The cinder path was converted to a cycle track in Spring 1887.
+The original 'Preston Park Bicycle Track' plans dated March 1887 show where the race start lines were to be placed for the quarter mile, half mile, 1 mile, 5 mile and 10 mile races.

 Upon opening in 1887 the sports arena comprised a cricket pitch, surrounding cycle track, pavilion and open air, flint-edged seating for thousands of people.

 The velodrome was formally opened at a Whit Monday race meeting on 30 May 1887 with races including a 1 mile handicap, 3 mile handicap, half-mile scratch and a 1 mile tricycle handicap, with a 2 shilling entry fee and prizes of up to £7 for first places.